Zhu Qingshi

-Zhu Qingshi FRSC (朱清时; born 1946) is a Chinese physical chemist and writer.
+Zhu Qingshi FRSC (朱清时; born 7 February 1946) is a Chinese physical chemist and writer.
 He is the former president of the University of Science and Technology of China (1998-2008), and the founding president of Southern University of Science and Technology (2009-2014).

+Zhu Qingshi was a descendant of the imperial family of the Ming dynasty and the twentieth descendant of Zhu Chun, Prince of Shu, the eleventh son of Zhu Yuanzhang.
+Zhu Qingshi's family settled in Bailuchang Township, Peng County, after the fall of the Ming, and they are local prominent families.